10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Statements in this Quarterly Report on Form 10-Q (the “Report”) that are not historical factual statements are “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Some of the forward-looking statements can be identified by the use of forward-looking terms such as “believes,” “expects,” “may,” “will,” “shall,” “should,” “would,” “could,” “seeks,” “aims,” “projects,” “is optimistic,” “intends,” “plans,” “estimates,” “anticipates” or the negative versions of these words or other comparable terms.
 Forward-looking statements include, without limitation, all matters that are not historical facts.
 They appear in a number of places throughout this Report and include, without limitation, statements regarding our intentions, beliefs, assumptions or current expectations concerning, among other things, our financial position, results of operations, cash flows, prospects, and growth strategies.

-our ability to identify and develop successful new geographies, physician partners and health plan payors, and to execute upon our growth initiatives and achieve required operational scale;
+failure to identify and develop successful new geographies, physician partners and payors, or execute upon our growth initiatives;

-our ability to execute our operating strategies or to achieve results consistent with our historical performance;
+success in executing our operating strategies or achieving results consistent with our historical performance;

-our expectation that our expenses will increase in the future and the risk that medical expenses incurred on behalf of members may exceed the amount of medical revenues we receive;
+medical expenses incurred on behalf of our members may exceed revenues we receive;

-our ability to secure contracts with Medicare Advantage (“MA”) payors and to ensure such contracts are on financial terms sufficient to meet our financial targets;
+our ability to maintain and secure additional contracts with Medicare Advantage (“MA”) payors on favorable terms, if at all;

-inaccuracies in the estimates and assumptions we use to project our members’ risk adjustment factors, medical services expense, incurred but not reported claims, and earnings under payor contracts;
+inaccuracy in estimates of our members’ risk adjustment factors, medical services expense, incurred but not reported claims, and earnings pursuant to payor contracts;

-the impact of restrictive or exclusivity clauses in some of our contracts with physician partners that may subject us to investigations or litigation;
+the impact of restrictive clauses or exclusivity provisions in some of our contracts with physician partners;

-our ability to realize the full value of our intangible assets and any negative impact from impairment charges we may record;
+our ability to realize the full value of our intangible assets;

-security breaches, loss of data and other disruptions to our data platforms could adversely impact us;
+security breaches, cybersecurity attacks, loss of data and other disruptions to our information systems;

 our ability to protect the confidentiality of our know-how and other proprietary and internally developed information;

-our dependence on a limited number of key health plan payors;
+our reliance on a limited number of key payors;

-uncertain or adverse economic conditions, including a downturn or decrease in government expenditures, including as a result of an inability or failure by the U.S. federal government to fund Medicare;
+uncertain or adverse economic and macroeconomic conditions, including a downturn or decrease in government expenditures;

-we, our physician partners or affiliates being subject to federal or state investigations, audits and enforcement actions;
+federal and state investigations, audits and enforcement actions;

 repayment obligations arising out of payor audits;

-our failure to obtain or maintain an insurance license, a certificate of authority or an equivalent authorization allowing our participation in downstream risk-sharing arrangements with payors could adversely impact us;
+our failure to obtain or maintain an insurance license, a certificate of authority or an equivalent authorization;

-agilon health is a holding company with no operations of its own, and it depends on its subsidiaries for cash to fund all of its operations and expenses;
+dependence on our subsidiaries for cash to fund all of our operations and expenses;

-we do not intend to pay dividends on our common stock for the foreseeable future and, consequently, a shareholder’s return on investment depends on appreciation in the price of our common stock;
+ability to achieve a return on investment depends on appreciation in the price of our common stock;

-risks related to other factors discussed under “Risk Factors” in Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+risks related to other factors discussed under Part I, Item 1A “Risk Factors” in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.

 Except as required by law, we do not undertake, and hereby disclaim, any obligation to update any forward-looking statements, which speak only as of the date on which they are made.